Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class9.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
+By this end of this lesson, students should be able to...

-1. Define
+1. Differentiate between depth-first search (DFS) and breadth-first search (BFS)
-1. Design
+1. Explain the various types of traversals for DFS and BFS
-1. Implement
+1. Implement traversal methods on a binary search tree

 ## Topics
 - [Tree traversal]